-Some websites embed malware and other traps online, and clicking on the wrong link or entering your personal information in the wrong form field can lead to your personal data being compromised.
+Some websites embed malware and other traps online, and clicking on the wrong link or entering your personal information in the wrong form field can lead to your data being compromised.

 Another common mistake is accessing the web from public Wi-Fi without a secure connection.

-Which takes us into our next point.
+This takes us to our next point.